utopia-foss/utopia/README.md

 > Lukas Riedel, Benjamin Herdeanu, Harald Mack, Yunus Sevinchan, and Julian Weninger.
 2020. **“Utopia: A Comprehensive and Collaborative Modeling Framework for Complex and Evolving Systems.”** *Journal of Open Source Software* 5 (53): 2165.
 DOI: [10.21105/joss.02165](https://doi.org/10.21105/joss.02165).

 The [`CITATION.cff`](CITATION.cff) file in this repository follows the [citation file format](https://citation-file-format.github.io/) and contains additional metadata to reference this software, its authors, and associated publications.
+See the [user manual](https://docs.utopia-project.org/html/cite.html) for more information and BibTeX data.

 ### Contents of this README
 * [How to install](#how-to-install)